top of page

 Not at all!
 Some people prefer not to have their insurance know that they are seeing a psychologist and would rather pay out of pocket.
 There are a number of reasons why people may not want their insurance company to pay for services.
 I am happy to talk with you about why some people prefer that their insurance company not know.
 In our consultation, please let me know that you do not want to use insurance.

-How long does each therapy session take?
+How long does each therapy session last?

 Forty-five minutes is the typical length of the session.
 We will talk about how to distribute our time in each session.